-It has been thirty years since Ronald Reagan completed his second term as US president.
+It has been more than thirty years since Ronald Reagan completed his second term as US president.
 The Gipper, who was first elected in 1980 and re-elected four years later, is held up by most Republicans as the gold standard of the office, especially for his role in standing up to the Soviets.
 To Democrats, however, Reagan is remembered more for the Iran-Contra scandal than for ending the Cold War.

 Here are three arguments that Reagan was the greatest US president since World War II and three more asserting that he was an irresponsible and heartless leader who benefited from circumstances outside of his control.

 Reagan ended the Cold War